TFotakis-ECE-TUC-Projects/2020-Thesis/README.md

 The theoretical background of Machine Learning and Convolutional Neural Networks is being described below.

 ## 2.1 Machine Learning
-Machine Learning (ML), the name of which was first proposed in 1959 by Arthur Samuel [1], is a subset of Artificial Intelligence (AI) and a Computer Science (CS) field that studies algorithms and statistical models capable of performing specific tasks, such as prediction or decision making, without being explicitly programmed.
+Machine Learning, the name of which was first proposed in 1959 by Arthur Samuel [1], is a subset of Artificial Intelligence and a Computer Science (CS) field that studies algorithms and statistical models capable of performing specific tasks, such as prediction or decision making, without being explicitly programmed.
 Instead, sample data are used, also known as "training data", for the machine to "learn" to distinguish useful patterns on the input data capable of creating the needed output, e.g., decision or prediction.
 There are numerous approaches [2] on the learning algorithms types, as well as on the model types used to get trained.
 Such algorithm types, at the time of writing, include, but are not limited to:
 - Supervised Learning: Algorithms that learn by using "labeled" sample data, data that contain both the inputs and their desired outputs to be used for classification and regression.
 - Unsupervised Learning: In contrast with the Supervised Learning, "unlabeled" sample data are used to discover structures that could group or cluster them.